OpenSees/OpenSeesDocumentation/source/user/manual/model/damping/URDDamping.rst

    $n, |integer|, dimension of the frequency–loss factor pairs
    $fj, |float|, frequency of the **j** th frequency–loss factor pair (in units of T^−1)
    $lossFactorj, |float|, loss factor of the **j** th frequency–loss factor pair
-   $Tlrnc, |float|, tolerance criteria (relative error) used when calculating the best approximation (optional: defalut is 0.05)
+   $Tlrnc, |float|, tolerance criteria (relative error) used when calculating the best approximation (optional: default is 0.05)
    $Ta, |float|, time when the damping is activated
    $Td, |float|, time when the damping is deactivated
-   $tsTag, |integer|, time series tag identifying the scale factor of the damping versus time -print, |string|, argument to print the calculated optimal parameters for the URD damping
+   $tsTagScaleFactorVsTime, |integer|, time series tag identifying the scale factor of the damping versus time -print, |string|, argument to print the calculated optimal parameters for the URD damping